Pulisic forever grateful to Klopp as USMNT star recalls 'unreal' moment training with Aubameyang & Mkhitaryan | Goal.com

 Pulisic concedes that he never expected his rise to the top to be so rapid, with the 21-year-old thankful to Klopp – who is now a rival in England at Liverpool – for putting him on a path that has seen him become a talismanic presence for his country and a Premier League star.

 “The craziest thing is people don’t realise I started out in the youth teams over there.
-I was just working hard for that one opportunity I could get,” Pulisc told the 13&MEpodcast.
+I was just working hard for that one opportunity I could get,” Pulisic told the 13&MEpodcast.

 “I was going to German school over there and I will never forget that one day I was in class and I looked at my phone and it was a text from my youth coach saying you are training with the first team tonight.
 The rest of the day I wasn’t even paying attention.
 I couldn’t think of anything else.